Modelling of a cyclist's power for time trials on a velodrome: Track

 \subsection{Track-inclination angle}

-There are many possibilities to model the track inclination angle.
-We choose a trigonometric formula in terms of arclength, which is a good analogy of an actual $250$\,-metre velodrome.
-The minimum inclination of $13^\circ$ corresponds to the midpoint of the straight, and the maximum of $44^\circ$ to the apex of the circular arc.
-For a track of length $S$\,,
+To model the track-inclination angle, we choose a trigonometric formula in terms of arclength, which is a good analogy of an actual $250$\,-metre velodrome.
+Herein, the minimum inclination of $13^\circ$ corresponds to the midpoint of the straight, and the maximum of $46^\circ$ to the apex of the circular arc; notably, such values are exhibited by the Tissot Velodrome in Grenchen, Switzerland.